HabeebEttu/pawfect_care/README.md

 ## Usage
  - Register or Login and select the role that you are or play
- - Access detaile description and images unique to that role
+ - Access detailed description and images unique to that role

 ## Contributing
   We welcome contributions!
 To contribute: